DangLienMinh/JA-DataScienceTest/README.md

 The answer files are written in Jupyter notebooks (*.ipynb) with self-explained

-Those question could be found in file "Associates_in_Data_Science-_Test.docs"
+Those question could be found in file "Associates_in_Data_Science-_Test.docx"

 The answers are as follow:
 -  GENERAL QUESTIONS: **general_question.ipynb**